Bianca-Pasat/MOI/docs/source/proteins.rst

       :name: sample-names-have-to-be-in-the-first-column-or-in-a-column-called-sampleid-and-need-to-match-the-column-names-of-your-count-matrix.

    .. rubric:: If you have column names other than **condition** and
-      **batch** you need to change declare the names in the params_proteins.yml.
+      **batch** you need to declare the names in the params_proteins.yml.
 See below
       (preprocess_matrix.,dea,clusterprofiler)
-      :name: if-you-have-column-names-other-than-condition-and-batch-you-need-to-change-declare-the-names-in-the-params_proteins.yml.-see-below-preprocess_matrix.deaclusterprofiler
+      :name: if-you-have-column-names-other-than-condition-and-batch-you-need-to-declare-the-names-in-the-params_proteins.yml.-see-below-preprocess_matrix.deaclusterprofiler

 Running the pipeline
 --------------------